 Policyholders pay insurance premiums to keep their policies updated on property they want to protect.
 In exchange for these payments, policyholders have a reasonable expectation that their insurance company will fulfill the terms of the insurance contract when they make a claim on their policy.
 In most cases, the insurance company will help the insured through the claims process, the damage will be assessed, and the claim will be handled quickly and fairly.

-Unfortunately, insurance companies sometimes seek to increase their profits and save money by delaying, underpaying, and denying coverage to their policyholders.
+Unfortunately, insurance companies sometimes seek to increase their profits and save money by delaying, underpaying, and denying coverage to their coins-948603_1920policyholders.
 They use various tactics to avoid paying reasonable claims, including mailing out the wrong forms, dropping coverage, or denying claims outright, even when they know the claim should be paid.
 This is known as insurance bad faith.

 Bad faith occurs when an insurance company treats its policyholders in an unreasonable or inequitable manner.
 According to most state insurance laws in the U.S., insurance companies have a duty to treat their policyholders fairly under the terms of their insurance policy, a binding contract.